-We aim to coordinate weed control actions and resources to prevent further spread of weeds, and to protect the most important assets that we have – our endangered ecosystems, waterways, agricultural land and critical habitat corridors.
+We aim to help coordinate weed control actions and resources to prevent further spread of weeds, and to protect the most important assets that we have – our endangered ecosystems, waterways, agricultural land and critical habitat corridors.

-Much of the material for this website has been supplied by members of the Sydney Weeds Commitees to help increase community knowledge of weeds, their impact and the techniques for control that make weeding a lot easier.
+Much of the material for this website has been supplied by members of the Sydney Weeds Committees to help increase community knowledge of weeds, their impact and the techniques for control that make weeding a lot easier.

 Special thanks go to the many members who have supplied photographs.
 These include weeds officers and others who have worked with member agencies.
 Particular thanks go to Rob Gleeson, Adam Burrowes, Sue Stevens and Terry Inkson (of Great Lakes Council) whose photographs are used extensively in weed identification resources.
 Acknowledged also is the format of the ‘Garden Escapees booklet’, originally a publication by Great Lakes Council in association with the Mid North Coast Weeds Advisory Committee.
 We relied heavily on the format and content of that booklet for the Sydney version.